The micro of what I did in the last 18 months was teach myself photography. The macro was falling in love with a passion again.

 Learning to see stories through my camera made me feel artistic again, like I did when I was 5 and discovered the magic of written words.
 I shot thousands of bad photos — probably tens of thousands — nearly all of them in bad light or out of focus, or static and lifeless.
 But I was obsessed again.
 I wanted to sleep with my T6 the way Keith Richards slept with his first guitar.

 The hardest part was learning how to balance the camera settings.
 At first, it felt like learning the violin while standing on a tree branch while pulling up saggy pants.
 Travis showed me light settings, and then showed me again and again.

 But one day there was this Mama Owl — a great horned — raising baby owls in tree branches looming over me.

 Mama and her brood stared at me with their owl eyes in light that changed from moment to moment as the leaves waved back and forth.
-Sometimes they stared at me from shade, a moment later they were in full sunlight, a moment later in light and shade.
+Sometimes they stared at me from the shade, a moment later they were in full sunlight, a moment later in light and shade.
 Clouds moved in, clouds move out.
-But I kept shooting through the changing light, and in morning and late afternoon light.
+But I kept shooting through the changing light, and in the morning and late afternoon light.

 I shot thousands of bad owl photos that week and a few decent ones.
 In the process, I finally started absorbing which camera settings worked best with shade, with light, and with shade-light.
 I dropped hundreds of f-bombs along the way; learning to balance settings was like learning ancient Greek when you HATE learning ancient Greek but desperately want to read Homer’s Odyssey in the original.